Shua-Kang/ros_pytorch_yolov5/README.md

 # Ros_pytorch_yolov5
 A ROS wrapper for [yolov5](https://github.com/ultralytics/yolov5). (master branch is v5.0 of yolov5; for v6.1, see branch [v6.1](https://github.com/Shua-Kang/ros_pytorch_yolov5/tree/v6.1))

 I have tested this repo at intel cpu and single Nvidia-GPU.
-Since it is just a rounghly merge of [yolov3_pytorch_ros](https://github.com/vvasilo/yolov3_pytorch_ros) and [yolov5](https://github.com/ultralytics/yolov5), so many useless code.
+Since it is just a roughly merge of [yolov3_pytorch_ros](https://github.com/vvasilo/yolov3_pytorch_ros) and [yolov5](https://github.com/ultralytics/yolov5), many useless code stays.
 If you have any questions, feel free to create an issue.

 ## Requirements
 ROS Noetic(Recommanded) or Melodic